-The nature of rollover equity has changed over time.
-While historically it was common for rollover equity to be subordinated to preferred equity issued to a private equity sponsor, rollover equity is now more typically pari passu with the sponsor's equity, at least in terms of liquidation preferences, participation rights and other economic terms.
-Despite economic parity, the private equity sponsor typically retains broad, exclusive control over matters such as governance, additional equity financing and liquidity.
+While rollover equity is more often pari passu with the sponsor's equity in terms of liquidation preferences, participation rights and other economic terms, sponsors increasingly consider subordinated equity structures for management and rolling equity holders, particularly with respect to investments in oil and gas and other industries hardest hit by COVID-19.
+Regardless of economic parity, the private equity sponsor typically retains broad, exclusive control over matters such as governance, additional equity financing and liquidity.